jasonwilkens/jasonwilkens-dot-website/README.md

 #### Weather

-I get the weather on the homepage from the [Darksky API](https://darksky.net/dev), also using Jamstack techniques.
-Unfortunately right after I hooked it up Darksky was bought by Apple and announced they're going to be shutting it down.
-I guess I'll need to find a replacement pretty soon.
+I get the weather on the homepage from the [Here API](https://developer.here.com/), also using Jamstack techniques.

 #### Content